 I pulled the magnet out of my pocket.
 And it stuck right to the gold bracelet.
 That means that it wasn’t real gold.
-If the magnet attracts the bracelet, it’s not real gold, It’s a gold plate.
+If the magnet attracts to the bracelet, it’s not real gold, It’s a gold plate.
+Precious metal will have no attraction to a magnet.
 The artist used metal to craft the bracelet and finished it with a gold plate.

 I was looking at rhinestone, red rhinestones set on a gold plate.
 I had rhinestone costume jewelry.
 It didn’t have real gemstones.
 It didn’t have real gold.
 Was it new, or was it old?

 I took the loupe out of my pocket and examined the name.
-It was signed, with the word Coro.
-Who was Coro?
+It was signed, with the word “Coro”.

 What was the history of this Rhinestone Costume Jewelry Piece

 I began thinking about the person who owned the bracelet to give me a clue about the jewelry history.

 Grandma had been born in Sweden, raised in Canada, and lived most of her adult life in Massachusetts, until retiring to Florida.

 Maybe Coro was an artist.
 Maybe Coro was a jewelry manufacturer.
 Maybe Coro was a friend of Grandmas or a relative in the family that the bracelet had been made for?
 Maybe Grandma had a secret boyfriend named Coro, and he had given her the bracelet.

 Maybe Coro was a person in Russia and this had been Grandma’s mother’s bracelet.
 I didn’t know.
 This vintage rhinestone bracelet looked pretty, but it was rhinestone costume jewelry, it wasn’t gold.
 It wasn’t ruby.
 Was it old?
 And who was Coro?